 Vite SSR and SSG Integration

 Vite’s rendering model relies on a strict separation between client and server execution contexts.
-During development, Vite leverages esbuild for rapid dependency pre-bundling, while production builds delegate to Rollup for tree-shaking and code splitting.
-The core architectural requirement for SSR/SSG is maintaining two isolated module graphs: one targeting the browser (ssr: false) and one targeting the server (ssr: true).
-This prevents cross-environment leakage, where browser-only globals (window, document) or DOM-dependent libraries inadvertently enter the Node execution context.
+In development, Vite leans on esbuild for dependency pre-bundling; production builds delegate to Rollup 4.x for tree-shaking and code splitting.
+The architectural requirement for SSR/SSG is maintaining two isolated module graphs: one targeting the browser, one targeting Node.
+This prevents cross-environment leakage where browser-only globals (window, document) or DOM-dependent libraries enter the server path.

 import { defineConfig } from 'vite';